redfast00/redfast00.github.io/_posts/2019-12-31-reverse-engineering-uefi.md

 # BIOS.fd EFI updater

-I first opened the file in the opensource reverse engineering tool [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
+I first opened the file in the open-source reverse engineering tool [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
 Since UEFI executables are just PE files (the filetype for binaries on Windows), Ghidra has support for them.
 However, Ghidra doesn't really have support for the datatypes used in these binaries, but support is on the way in [this pull request](https://github.com/NationalSecurityAgency/ghidra/pull/501).
 For the time being, I just downloaded the `.gdt` files (archives containing type information) from the PR and imported them in Ghidra.

-After some reversing in Ghida, it seemed that the UEFI application was just an updater for the BIOS.
+After some reversing in Ghidra, it seemed that the UEFI application was just an updater for the BIOS.

-I then looked through the strings in the application, and found some strings that started with `$_IFLASH_`: this [blog post about Insyde BIOS](https://antoniovazquezblanco.github.io/blog/New-InsydeH2O-BIOS-update-format.html) says that this is a file that consists of multple sections, each starting with a string that begins with `$_IFLASH_` and is 16 characters long.
+I then looked through the strings in the application, and found some strings that started with `$_IFLASH_`: this [blog post about Insyde BIOS](https://antoniovazquezblanco.github.io/blog/New-InsydeH2O-BIOS-update-format.html) says that this is a file that consists of multiple sections, each starting with a string that begins with `$_IFLASH_` and is 16 characters long.
 I then adapted the Python script used to extract these images (my image had different sections).